 The bankruptcy court issued an order allowing the trustee to “surcharge” all of the $75,000 the bankruptcy filer received from the sale of his home under the homestead exemption to help offset the trustee’s legal fees.
 The court noted that the Section 105 of the Bankruptcy Code allowed the court to “issue any order … that is necessary or appropriate to carry out the provisions of [the Bankruptcy Code],” and reasoned that this section gave the court the authority to take the $75,000.
 The appellate court later affirmed the lower court’s order.

 Impermissible bankruptcy court order

 The U.S. Supreme Court reversed the decision of the lower courts, however.
-The Supreme Court said that Section 105 cannot be used to directly contradict another provision of the Bankruptcy Code.
+It said that Section 105 cannot be used to directly contradict another provision of the Bankruptcy Code.
 The Court said that Section 522(k) explicitly forbids using exempt assets to pay administrative expenses.
 By admitting the $75,000 was exempt and then ordering it seized as a “surcharge,” the lower court’s order directly violated the Bankruptcy Code.
-The Court noted that the Bankruptcy Code is meticulous in detailing exemptions, and reasoned from it “that courts are not authorized to create additional exemptions.”
+The SCOTUS noted that the Bankruptcy Code is meticulous in detailing exemptions, and reasoned from it “that courts are not authorized to create additional exemptions.”
 It also means that a court cannot withhold an exemption whenever it deems it appropriate.

 The Court pointed out that there was other recourse for courts to punish fraud in bankruptcy cases.
 Federal law allows for criminal prosecution of those who commit fraud when filing bankruptcy.